kailin-lu/spectral_cnn/README.md

 # Assignment 2 Spectral Rep Reproduction in Pytorch

+Status:
+ - Spectral pooling complete
+ TO DO: Implementation of back propogation for spectral convolution

 The notebook spectral_pool_example.ipynb contains and example of spectral pooling in comparsion to max pooling implemented in Pytorch.

 In addition, it gives one example of a forward and backward pass of spectral pooling.